-You've been asking for improvements to the B14 community website - so here it is.
+You asked for improvements to the B14 community website - so here it is.
 By popular demand.

-This new site will still deliver a rich supply of local news and information, while providing many more opportunities for you to get involved with the local community online.
+This new site still delivers a rich supply of local news and information, while providing many more opportunities for you to get involved with the local community online.
 Existing contributors will find it far easier to add their own content - and we hope many more people will get involved too.
 There are places to post your own photos, start or join in discussions, invite friends and form groups.

 The navigation tabs are across the top of each page.
 Here's what they do...

 This is where the editorial team will add local news items and other updates.
 You can also add your own news item - tell people in Kings Heath what you, your group or your school are up to.
 You could post regular gardening tips or local history items, review a gig, write a report to say how a local activity went or post a report on your football, cricket or hockey team.
 The space is yours!

 The drop down menu gives useful information about Kings Heath

 This is where you can have your say on any matter of local interest.
 Is traffic too fast on the High Street?
 Do you think Birmingham should have an elected mayor?
 Are there too many empty shops or takeaways?
 Join in an existing discussion or start a new thread.

 Got a photo of your event - or just a general view of a local place of interest - share it here with the rest of the online community